Hi, I’m Greta

 This came to a head in 2002, during my second job as a magazine journalist.
 On paper, it was the DREAM JOB, but I just felt blocked and stifled.
 I felt un-creative and as though I was on a conveyor belt.
 I had done what society told me to do – get A grades, go to a top university and get a good job.
 But inside I felt that my true self was lost.

 I went freelance as a journalist and spent four years exploring my creativity to see where it led.
-Ignoring a lot of raised eyebrows, I studied professional acting at The Poor School and later won a coveted place at the American Academy of Dramatic Arts in Hollywood (which I didn’t take up!)
+Ignoring a lot of raised eyebrows, I studied professional acting at The Poor School for two terms and later won a coveted place at the American Academy of Dramatic Arts in Hollywood (which was too expensive to take up).
 I became a beauty queen – representing Great Britain in the Model of the Universe Competition.
-I travelled extensively, doing promotional work and selling tequila shots in night clubs for extra cash.
+I travelled extensively, writing health, lifestyle and travel articles for magazines.
+I did promotional and film extra work work and sold tequila shots in night clubs for extra cash.
 I also modelled for black hair and beauty brands and appeared in short films and reality TV shows.
 I became a published poet and top-line songwriter, securing music publishing deals covering the UK, Belgium and Holland.

 By the time I started teaching writing in 2006, I was able to see the WHOLE PICTURE.
 I was open-minded.
 I knew there was no ONE PATH.
 I knew that each person needs to strip off the layers of conditioning to find what lights them up.
 My students weren’t machines who needed grades to fit into the cogs of life.
 They were whole people, who needed a whole-brained, whole-hearted approach.